 Ticks belong to the Class Arachnida in the Order Acari.
-There are two groups, or families, of ticks: the hard ticks (the kind that you pull off of your dog) and the soft ticks (which you have probably never seen).
+There are two groups, or families, of ticks: the hard ticks (the kind that you pull off of yourself and your dog) and the soft ticks (which you have probably never seen).
 They differ in a number of ways including appearance, how they find a host, and the number of life stages.

 Family Ixodidae: The Hard Ticks